 Main Domain 3.0 Hardware

-The network cabling in A+ 220-1101 should remain largely unchanged from the A+ 220-1001 with the probable addition of Cat 6a which doubles the bandwidth provided by Cat 6 from 250MHz to 500MHz.
+The network cabling in A+ 220-1101 remains largely unchanged from the A+ 220-1001 with the biggest change being the addition of Cat 6a which doubles the bandwidth provided by Cat 6 from 250MHz to 500MHz.

-3-D printers should be on the test.
+3-D printers are now in the exam objectives.
 They have now become ubiquitous and are deployed in many companies while the prices are falling into the affordable range for consumers.
 Be familiar with the terminology used to describe the components, consumables, and process.

 Main domain 4.0 Virtualization and Cloud Computing

 Virtualization is a familiar topic and will not be new to A plus 220-1101.
-We expect to see increased emphasis on desktop virtualization.
-You should see Virtual Desktop Infrastructure (VDI) in local deployments and in the cloud.
+We see an increased emphasis on desktop virtualization.
+The A+ 220-1101 exam objectives include Virtual Desktop Infrastructure (VDI) in local deployments and in the cloud.

 Main Domain 5.0 Hardware and Network Troubleshooting

-In this domain, we are not expecting too many differences with the A plus 220-1101 exam.
+This domain is not seeing too many differences with the A plus 220-1101 exam.
 The processes of hardware and network troubleshooting are well established.